caleb-james-smith/tnp_fitting/README.md

 ./run.sh etc/config/settings_ele_PromptReco2023CD.py passingPreselectionAndLoose 01mc -m
 ```

+The code is by default set to output things in my directory, you'll want to change it to yours.
+This can be done by altering `baseOutDir` on line 46 in `settings_ele_PromptReco2023CD.py`.

 The bins you want to use can be editing around line 199 in `settings_ele_PromptReco2023CD.py`.
 Additionally the output directory can be edited on line 46.

 Currently, this will output a fitting plot (alongside two extras that are useless).
 It'll be the one with "bin00" at the beginning.